tommynurwantoro/Bullster/README.md

-# 🎯 Meni - Discord Member Engagement Bot
+# 🎯 Bullster - Discord Member Engagement Bot

 A powerful Discord bot built with TypeScript and Discord.js v14 to help with member engagement, community management, and server moderation.